Abstract Keyword in Java

 The term final class refers to a class that is declared using the Final keyword.
 Using the final keyword, you will finalize and close out the implementations of the methods, variables, and classes in this class.

-After declaring a class as a final class, it is not possible to inherit from that class.
-If we extend it to another class, it will give us a compile-time error in Java.
+After declaring a class as a final class, inheriting from that class is impossible.
+Extending it to another class will give us a compile-time error in Java.
 Also, we could not use final with abstract as an abstract class needs to be inherited to implement its methods, whereas final restricts inheritance.

 Here is a small implementation of a final class: